debanjandhar12/logseq-chatgpt-plugin/README.md

 <details>
   <summary><b>🐾 Support for Logseq Syntax</b></summary>
   <div>
-   THe plugin is built with Logseq in mind.
+   The plugin is built with Logseq in mind.
 It parses the block refs and block embeds before sending request to ChatGPT.
 This means you can use block refs and embeds anywhere in your conversation.
    Support for page embeds will be coming soon.<br/>
    Additionally, the plugin sanitizes ChatGPT result using mldocs so that logseq supports rendering the output.<br/>
    <img src='https://github.com/debanjandhar12/logseq-chatgpt-plugin/assets/49021233/042afa23-5219-46eb-8506-4aaadaa5d085.gif' height='400' />